nds-shlab/nds-shlab.github.io/_pages/about.md

 The Distributed Training Systems (DTS) Group at the Shanghai Artificial Intelligence Laboratory, led by [Dr. Peng Sun](https://scholar.google.com.hk/citations?user=NXDhhAoAAAAJ&hl=en), specializes in developing efficient systems and architectures for deep learning model training and deployment.
 We create both internal and open-sourced systems to efficiently train large language models and multimodal models on thousands of AI chips.

-Our research has been recognized at leading conferences such as OSDI, ASPLOS, and NSDI, highlighting our commitment to innovation.
+Our research has been recognized at leading conferences such as OSDI, NSDI and ASPLOS , highlighting our commitment to innovation.
 We received the Best Paper Award at ASPLOS 2024 and the Distinguished Paper Award at ASPLOS 2023.

 The DTS Group operates under the Center of AI Training and Computation (CAIF), led by [Prof. Dahua Lin](http://dahua.site/) and Xingcheng Zhang.